 Do you want to be able to carry your launch monitor in your pocket, or just be able to easily stow it away in your bag?

-Take a look at the weight and dimensions of each launch monitor you consider, and decide whether or not they are acceptable for you.
+Take a look at the weight and dimensions of each launch monitor you consider, and decide whether or not they are acceptable for your own situation.

 What ball flight parameters does the launch monitor track, and what parameters do you want to see?

-One of the things you sacrifice with less expensive launch monitors are the number of parameters that are measured.
+One of the things you tend to sacrifice with less expensive launch monitors are the number of parameters that are measured.

-You may not want to spend more than $1000, but would you be willing to spend $50-$250 on what are considered “bottom-of-the-barrel” launch monitors?
+You may not want to spend more than $1000, but would you be willing to spend less than $300 on what are considered “bottom-of-the-barrel” launch monitors?

-That the less you spend, the less features you’ll get.
-The cheapest launch monitors might only measure one or two essential parameters.
+The less you spend, the less features you’ll get.
+The cheapest launch monitors might measure only a few essential parameters or have lackluster accuracy.

 In this guide, we’ve tried to include launch monitors over a range of prices under the $1000 mark.
 But the great thing is that, in many cases, you don’t have to drop the full cost at once.

-Our recommended launch monitor source here provides easy financing options that allow you to pay for select launch monitors over the course of a year or longer.
+Our recommended launch monitor source here provides easy financing options that allow you to pay for a given launch monitor over the course of a year or longer.

-For example, you could pay as little as $79/month over two years for the SkyTrak Launch Monitor, which is superior to the launch monitors featured on this page.
+For example, you could pay as little as $97/month over three years for the SkyTrak+ Launch Monitor, which is superior to the launch monitors featured on this page.